nitin-dominic/NR/_projects/2_project.md

 prepare = prepare_data(dataset_path, class_mapping, chip_size, val_split, batch_size, transform, dataset_type)
 ```

-4. Exporting the image chips for training
+**4. Exporting the image chips for training**

    The provided Python code snippet is using the ExportTrainingDataForDeepLearning tool from the ArcGIS library to prepare training data for deep learning models.
 This tool is commonly used for creating training datasets for object detection tasks.

 ```
 raster_dataset = "D:/ArcGIS Projects/Dataset/SunflowerCropImagery.tif"